-By default, PFL is automatically canceled when a fader is opened e.g. if a fader reaches ∞ whilst PFL is activated, PFL will be deactivated when the fader reaches -90dB.
+By default, PFL is automatically canceled when a fader is opened e.g. if a fader reaches $\infty$ whilst PFL is activated, PFL will be deactivated when the fader reaches -90dB.
 This feature can be disabled by turning off the OPEN FADER CANCELS PFL button within the TOOLS>MISC menu.

 PFL can also be activated using the fader overpress feature: Move the fader down to its lowest position, then push it down past the normal backstop position and PFL activates for that fader.
 This is a momentary setting so as soon as you release the fader, PFL is deactivated.
-If you wish to disable this feature, navigate to 'Other Options', then select 'Misc Settings' from the left hand button menu and click DISABLE for the PFL Overpress option.
+(It is possible to disable this feature, contact Calrec customer support for more information.)

-Accessing bus AFL, Output Listen and PFI
+Accessing bus AFL, Output Listen and PFL